KorfLab/algorithms/README.md

 --------

 All documentation should be in Markdown format.
 Make sure that the document looks good in plain text by using 80-column line breaks and padding tables.
+See the plain text version of this document as an example.

 Conda
 -----